Olympus mFT shutter count

 Finding the shutter count

 Getting the number of shutter actuations on Olympus cameras is a multi-step procedure.
 With your camera's battery well charged, perform the following fifteen steps in sequence.
-You can also follow the procedure in the following YouTube video.

 - Turn the camera ON while holding down the MENU button;